fdilke/ice-exercise/ice-example-prez.md

 # Assumptions: songs

-For now there is no need to store any data or actually stream anything for the songs.
+For now there is no need to store any music or actually stream anything for the songs.
 We just record their names and how much was streamed.

-In production the songs would be stored in the storage service which would also be responsible for streaming them.
+In production, the songs would be stored in the storage service, which would also be responsible for streaming them.

 I'll assume that when the system is notified of a streaming for a song,